 Whatever type of scaffold you’re using, even light rain will increase the risks of slips, trips and falls.
-Wooden scaffold boards are especially a slip hazard.
+Wooden scaffold boards are a particular slip hazard.
 If the rain is too hard, or your team is concerned about the working conditions, it’s vital you bring your employees down until the weather has passed and the scaffold has been deemed safe to use again.
 Of course, we understand there are tight deadlines to be met, but worker safety must always be the first priority.
-An injury or death is not worth making a project deadline.
+It's not worth risking an injury or death to meet a project deadline.

 Always check the weather

-Keeping a close eye on the weather forecast in your local area will help prepare you and your team for worst of the storms, and hopefully give you adequate time to conduct any safety checks before any unfavorable weather sets in.
-Heavy rainfall, icy surfaces and snowfall are huge safety concerns for a scaffolder.
-Knowing in advance that you may need to postpone a project before a storm takes hold will ensure your team are not put in a precarious position.
+Keeping a close eye on the weather forecast in your local area will help prepare you and your team for the worst of the storms, and hopefully give you adequate time to conduct any safety checks before the unfavourable weather sets in.
+Heavy rainfall, icy surfaces and snowfall are massive safety concerns for a scaffolder.
+Knowing in advance that you may need to postpone a project before a storm takes hold will ensure your team is not put in a precarious position.

 Take regular breaks

-If the storm isn’t strong enough to postpone the work, it’s important that your team takes regular breaks.
-The cold and rain can negatively impact your teams health and safety, but also their productivity.
-Giving them the opportunity for a warm cup of tea will improve moral and safety significantly.
+Even if the storm isn’t strong enough to postpone the work, it’s still important your team takes regular breaks.
+The cold and rain can negatively impact health and safety, but also productivity.
+Giving your team the opportunity for a warm cup of tea will improve moral and safety significantly.

 Increased health and safety checks